NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Appendix

 \subsection{Prompts for ChatGPT\&GPT4}

-We use the following prompts to instruct ChatGPT and GPT4 to generate the synthetic doctor-patient dialogue based on the provided clinical note.
+We use the following prompts to instruct ChatGPT and GPT4 to generate the synthetic patient-physician dialogue based on the provided clinical note.

-\emph{Generate the conversation between doctor and patient.
+\emph{Generate the conversation between physician and patient.
 But for some cases, if the patient eventually dies (according to the clinical note), you can add the patient’s family at the end of the conversation to make it more reasonable.
 The conversation should include all the information in the following note, especially paying attention to those numbers and medical concepts.
 The conversation can be more colloquial.
-When the doctor is speaking, the patient can have many modal particles (e.g. hmm, yes, okay) to increase interaction.
-All the numbers and medical concepts that appear in the note should be mentioned by the doctor.
-Professional medical terms and numbers should more likely occur in the doctor’s utterances but not in the patient’s answer.
-The doctor may describe and explain professional judgment to the patient and instruct the patient on follow-up requirements but not ask questions that require professional medical knowledge to answer.
+When the physician is speaking, the patient can have many modal particles (e.g. hmm, yes, okay) to increase interaction.
+All the numbers and medical concepts that appear in the note should be mentioned by the physician.
+Professional medical terms and numbers should more likely occur in the physician’s utterances but not in the patient’s answer.
+The physician may describe and explain professional judgment to the patient and instruct the patient on follow-up requirements but not ask questions that require professional medical knowledge to answer.
 The patient’s answer should be succinct and accurate in a colloquial lay language style.}